 Please note that the graphs below represent actual numbers of aphids caught in these two east coast suction traps using a log scale.
 Viewing population data on a log scale makes it easier to spot subtle changes in early season numbers when comparing previous years for species with high seasonal peak numbers.

-The first Rose-Grain aphid (Metopolophium dirhodum) was caught in the Edinburgh suction traps on 9 May, four days earlier than predicted.
-The first Rose-Grain aphid caught at Dundee was found on 22 May, four days after predicted.
+The first Rose-Grain aphid (Metopolophium dirhodum) was caught in the Edinburgh suction trap during w/b 17 March, around 8 weeks earlier than predicted and outwith the 75% confidence limits.
+The first Rose-Grain aphid caught at Dundee was on 21 April, around 5 weeks early.

-The cumulative total until 25 Aug stands at 1354, ranking 23rd over the last 38 years of trapping.
+The cumulative total as of 24 August is 666, ranking 23rd over the last 39 years of trapping.

-63% of the cumulative total has been caught at Dundee; 37% were caught at Edinburgh.
+52% of the cumulative total has been caught at Dundee; 48% at Edinburgh.

-The cumulative total until 12 September was 871, ranking 24th over the last 38 years of trapping.
+The cumulative total up to 24 August is 220, ranking 36th over the last 39 years of trapping.

-65% of this cumulative total was caught at Dundee; 35% were caught at Edinburgh.
+61% of this cumulative total was caught at Dundee; 39% at Edinburgh.

-The first Bird Cherry-Oat aphid (Rhopalosiphum padi) in 2024 was caught in Dundee on 1 May.
-The first Bird Cherry-Oat aphid at Edinburgh was caught on 3 May.
+The first Bird Cherry-Oat aphid (Rhopalosiphum padi) in 2025 was caught in Edinburgh on 22nd April and in Dundee on 27th April.

-The first Apple-Grass aphids (Rhopalosiphum oxyacanthae) were caught in both the Edinburgh and Dundee suction traps on 4 May.
+The first Apple-Grass aphids (Rhopalosiphum oxyacanthae) were caught in both Edinburgh and Dundee on 30 April.